Research Student-led special project grants

 The Graduate School has grants of up to £1000 each, available for students wanting to set up and organise special projects.
 You can suggest anything you like.
 The only stipulations are they should be open to MSc and PhD students in the School, and we won't normally fund straightforward research, which is covered by other grants.
 All you need to do to apply is pitch the project in two or three paragraphs.
 Say what it is, how it will run and what the benefits will be.

 We have suggested the following themes to make a start but the floor is open to you for any ideas you have:

-- Conference grants - to set up and run conferences, pay for speakers and so on
+- Conference grants - to set up and run conferences and so on

 - Writing and research retreats - to fund residential events focused around writing and research themes